+Says to them

-Says to them, YOU have foreign blood in you too.
-Says to their equivalent of Adolph Hitler - your grandmother was a Jew.
+YOU have muggle blood in you too.
+Says to their equivalent of Adolph Hitler - your grandmother was a Jew

 Ruth - a foreign woman - is your grandmother!
 Foreigners are part of the family.

-You have NO RIGHT in society or church or anywhere To exclude those you have decided are not "one of you"
+You have NO RIGHT in society or church or anywhere

+To exclude those you have decided are not "one of you"

-Three are, in fact, NO FOREIGNERS.
+There are, in fact, NO FOREIGNERS.

 And home?
+Home is .....

-Home is Not a place but a relationship.
+Not a place but a relationship

 Home is living in the love and justice and mercy and humilty of life in God.

 And home is living out that love and justice for ourselves and for all people.

+You want another good way to topple an empire?
+Challenge the principalities and powers?
+Bring down the mighty from their thrones and lift up those of low degree?

+Set the table.
+Have a meal.
+Invite everyone.
+It doesn't get more powerful than that.